-In 2018, ferrous metals accounted for 61% of the materials used in our automobiles by weight.
-Nonferrous metals made up another 15% and resins 14%, with miscellaneous materials making up the final 10%.
+In fiscal 2020, ferrous metals accounted for 61% of the materials used in our automobiles by weight.
+Nonferrous metals made up another 13% and resins 15%, with miscellaneous materials making up the final 12%.
 To further reduce our use of natural resources, we are advancing initiatives to expand the use of recycled materials in each of these categories.
-We are taking steps to reduce the steel and aluminum scrap left over in the manufacturing process, and working globally with business partners to collect and reuse this scrap as material for new vehicles through closedloop recycling initiatives.
-For example, we use electric-furnace sheet steel made from steel scraps in the Rogue, Murano and other vehicles produced in North America.
-End-of-life aluminum wheel rims are also collected for recycling to be used in new wheel and chassis components.
-In fiscal 2019, we collected about 3,000 tons of used wheel rims.